becknik/Universus/README.md

 - [Theoretische Informatik I](https://ankiweb.net/shared/info/1096330501)
 - [Theoretische Informatik II](https://ankiweb.net/shared/info/729716890) **(WORK & LOTS OF LOVE NEEDED)**

-### Contributing
+### How to Contribute

 If you should be interested in *contributing or enhancing* this project, consider writing me an [private E-Mail](mailto:jannikb@posteo.de), contact me anywhere else or just [open an issue](https://github.com/jarnnk/UNIversus/issues)/ [pull request](https://github.com/jarnnk/UNIversus/pulls) on GitHub :^)

 I appreciate every bit of work aiming to enhance this project :D

-## Notes on repositories structure:
-I do not sync the full `/.obsidian` folder due to the *Obsidian's plugin system* (which simply downloads all plugins locality into a subfolder) to allow local *individual customization* and plugin choices.
-Here's a list of the contents of `/.obsidian` I decided to include:
-- `app.json` for the default settings
-> Yes, I somehow manage to make use of this buggy implementation of VIM - Just turn it off in the settings or don't forget to 'a'/'A' and 'Esc' :D
-- `core-plugins.json`: `backlink.json`, `switcher.json` & `templates.json` for the minimal intersect of core plugin settings
-- `graph.json` for a personally eye-candy customized view of the graph
-- My settings example for the [Obsidian Linter](https://github.com/platers/obsidian-linter) plugin, on which choices you can read more in the community plugin [[Recommendations]] section
 ---
 > This project's name was inspired by my friend and fellow student [Anton Sproll](https://github.com/fewpews) and this [UNIverum](https://github.com/fewpews/UNIversum) project.
-Also, I just took notice of Obsidian's existence because of this great guy :^)
+> Also, I just took notice of Obsidian's existence because of this great guy :^)